open-xml-templating/docxtemplater/docs/source/tag_types.rst

 Custom delimiters may not contain whitespace or the equals sign.

-It is also possible to `change the delimiters from docxtemplater.setOptions`_.
+It is also possible to `change the delimiters by using docxtemplater options object`_.

-.. _`change the delimiters from docxtemplater.setOptions`: configuration.html#custom-delimiters
+.. _`change the delimiters by using docxtemplater options object`: configuration.html#custom-delimiters

 Dash syntax
 -----------